SimonDam/CPython-Bytecode-Analysis/README.md

 ```measure.py``` has functions for getting the bytecode counts/timings and power consumption.
 ```measure_programs``` measures every file in a folder.
 The results are dumped in the folder.
+Since this uses pyRAPL, this must be run on a Linux machine.
 ## Analyze
 ```/analysis/analyze.py``` has a command line interface for analyzing the bytecode files saved in the folder.
 This will create caches, since this parsing can take quite a long time.